-- Please refer to the cell line specific certificate of analysis for specific culture instructions including growth media, dissociation reagent, and passaging recommendations. - iPSC are cryopreserved in plastic cryovials and shipped on dry ice.
+- Please refer to the cell line specific certificate of analysis for specific culture instructions including growth media, dissociation reagent, and passaging recommendations.
+This document is a general guideline for reference only. - iPSC are cryopreserved in plastic cryovials and shipped on dry ice.
 If storing the iPSC before thawing, store in liquid nitrogen vapor.
 Storage directly in liquid nitrogen may result in cracking of o-rings. - It is highly recommended that a small number of vials are cryopreserved as a master stock before beginning any experimentation.